oracle/python-cx_Oracle/.github/issue_template.md

 3. What is your version of the Oracle client (e.g. Instant Client)?
 How was it installed?
 Where is it installed?

+4. What is your version of the Oracle Database?

-4. What is your OS and version?
+5. What is your OS and version?

-5. What compiler version did you use?
+6. What compiler version did you use?
 For example, with GCC, run `gcc --version`.

-6. What environment variables did you set?
+7. What environment variables did you set?
 How *exactly* did you set them?

-7. What *exact* command caused the problem (e.g. what command did you try to install with)?
+8. What *exact* command caused the problem (e.g. what command did you try to install with)?
 Who were you logged in as?

-8. What error(s) you are seeing?
+9. What error(s) you are seeing?